Colorectal Cancer: Treatment Choices

 Prevent or delay the cancer's return

-Ease symptoms from the cancer, such as pain or pressure on organs
+Ease symptoms from the cancer, such as pain or eating problems caused by pressure on organs

 Types of treatment for colorectal cancer